 Rivera Ortega entered the US in 2016 and applied for asylum.
 In December 2019, an immigration judge granted her protection under the Convention Against Torture, which prohibits her deportation to El Salvador due to potential harm.
 However, she was also ordered deported simultaneously, with that deportation deferred.

-Serrano, who has served in the Army for nearly 28 years including deployments to Afghanistan, expressed distress over his wife's detention.
-'They just took my wife away,' he told BBC.
+Serrano expressed relief after learning of his wife's impending release.
+'I'm really happy, sir,' he told CBS News.
 He noted that Rivera Ortega had an active work permit and followed all immigration rules since her arrival.

 The Department of Homeland Security (DHS) stated that Rivera Ortega is a 'criminal illegal alien' due to her conviction for illegally entering the US, a federal misdemeanor.
 DHS plans to deport her to Mexico under a process known as 'third-country removal,' despite Serrano stating they have no ties to Mexico.